 Creating and administering a plan to collect useful data from fishing activities is a complex undertaking for governments and companies alike.
-But once collected, multiple stakeholders can use this data to achieve ecological, social, and economic goals.
-Building that triple impact, or ‘comprehensive’, approach into the design and implementation of a country’s electronic catch documentation and traceability (eCDT) program is one method to help meet all three goals.
+But once collected, verified, and shared, multiple stakeholders can use this data to achieve ecological, social, and economic goals.
+Building a triple impact, or ‘comprehensive’, approach into the design and implementation of a country or company’s electronic catch documentation and traceability (eCDT) program is one method to help meet all three goals.
 To assist in making that approach easier to navigate, here are six principles to follow.
-To find out how to apply them, visit the Pathway to the Principles to discover guidance and resources to support your traceability work.
+To find out how to apply them, visit the Pathway to the Principles to discover guidance on specific actions and resources to support your traceability work.

 Use data to inform decision-making

-Put the necessary information into the hands of the right people, so they can act upon it and make data-driven decisions while designing, implementing, and improving the eCDT program.
+Put the necessary information into the hands of the right people in a timely manner, so they can act upon it and make data-driven decisions while designing, implementing, and improving the eCDT program.

 Create a program that is electronic, interoperable, and data secure

 Increase alignment across the seafood sector by prioritizing the seamless exchange of digital data with existing traceability systems.
-Choose technologies that are cost-effective and meet the needs for data analysis and security.
+Choose technologies that meet needs for data analysis, security, and worker confidentiality.

 Be inclusive and collaborative with stakeholders

-Collaborate early and often with the people that will use the eCDT program, people affected by it, and advocates of both groups to improve program uptake and create multi-stakeholder oversight.
+Collaborate early and often with those who will use the eCDT program, those affected by it, and advocates of both groups to improve program uptake and create multi-stakeholder oversight.

 Build a lasting and scalable program